Ngaraard: Geography

 Ngaraard has a tropical climate.
-The temperature ranges from a high of 83°F to a low of 81°F. Rainfall takes place from May to January and the heaviest rain is in June and July.
+The temperature ranges from a high of 83 °F to a low of 81 °F. Rainfall takes place from May to January and the heaviest rain is in June and July.
 The climate is dry from February until April.

 Ngaraard is situated near the northern end of Babeldaob island where the land thins to a narrow neck before expanding at the border with Ngerchelong.
 To the south, along the borders with Ngiwal and Ngardmau, there are dense stands of forest on the rolling hills.
 Along the east coast, there are long stretches of sandy coastal plains while on the west coast, there is a thick fringe of mangroves.
-The modern villages of Ngebuked, Ulimang, Ngesang and Chelab form a cluster about half way from north to south, with Chol and Ngkeklau at the northern and southern ends, respectively.
+The modern villages of Ngebuked, Ulimang, Ngesang and Chelab form a cluster about halfway from north to south, with Choll and Ngkeklau at the northern and southern ends, respectively.
 The major rivers are the Desengong and the Ouang both flowing into the bay northwest of the state.
 Other drainages are short and steep.
 The Rael Kedam divides the state but becomes a low saddle at Ngebuked.

 There are five hamlets in Ngaraard, including Choll, Elab, Ngebuked, Ngkeklau and the state capital, Ulimang, located on the eastern shore of the state.
 Previously, the capital of Ngaraard was the village of Ngebuked, where the traditional leader of the state, Maderangebuked, lived and reigned.
 There is a saying in Ngaraard, A rengud a dokngei, meaning "everyone works together as one in spirit and in the heart."

-A system of trails links the modern villages, with short pieces of a bladed road in Chol and from Ngebuked to Ulimang.
+A system of trails links the modern villages, with short pieces of a bladed road in Choll and from Ngebuked to Ulimang.
 As of 1993, plans are being made for a road system through Ngaraard which will be a part of the major trans-Babeldaob road.

 Presently, most of the use of the land in Ngaraard is confined to gardens surrounding the modern villages.
 Interspersed with these kitchen gardens are stands of agroforest which include coconut, betelnut, breadfruit, almond trees, and banana plants.
-In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly at tended taro swamp gardens.Except for occasional forays to hunt pigeon or harvest special plants, there is little active use of most of the interior of Ngaraard.
+In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly attended taro swamp gardens.
+Except for occasional forays to hunt pigeon or harvest special plants, there is little active use of most of the interior of Ngaraard.

 Demography

 The population of the state was 413 in the 2015 census and median age was 37.9 years.
 The official languages of the state are Palauan and English.

 The population of Ngaraard has changed considerably over the years.
+In June 1972, the resident population was 1,063.
 In 1990, its population was 440 and in 1996, it decreased to 360.
 In 2000, it had increased to 638.